niccord/nuxt-stripe-shop/README.md

 # nuxt-stripe-shop

-> Just a test shop made using nuxt, stripe and probably vue-stripe-checkout
+> Just a test shop made using nuxt, vue-stripe-checkout, and vue-paypal-checkout

 ## Build Setup